itsnwa/hyde/README.md

 5. Add advanced build settings as a new variable.
    * Key: `HUGO_VERSION` Value: `0.42`
 6. Click on `Deploy Site`
-7. Lastly copy your URL (e.g. https://something-something-123456.netlify.com) and add it as your URL in your Site's [configuration](#/pages/config-toml).
+7. Lastly copy your URL (e.g. https://something-something-123456.netlify.com) and add it as your URL in your `Site Configuration` (the link is in the Sidebar).

 The more powerful option is deployment to AWS and makes sense if you have experience with S3 and Cloudformation.